Torture: Methods

 A wide variety of techniques have been used for torture.
-Nevertheless, there are a limited number of ways of inflicting pain while minimizing the risk of death.
+Nevertheless, there are limited ways of inflicting pain while minimizing the risk of death.
 Survivors report that the exact method used is not significant.
 Most forms of torture include both physical and psychological elements and multiple methods are typically used on one person.
 Different methods of torture are popular in different countries.
 Low-tech methods are more commonly used than high-tech ones, and attempts to develop scientifically validated torture technology have failed.
 The prohibition of torture motivated a shift to methods that do not leave marks to aid in deniability and to deprive victims of legal redress.
 As they faced more pressure and scrutiny, democracies led the innovation in clean torture practices in the early twentieth century; such techniques diffused worldwide by the 1960s.
 Patterns of torture differ based on a torturer's time limits—for example, resulting from legal limits on pre-trial detention.
+While some methods are considered inherently tortuous, others may contribute to a finding of torture depending on the circumstances and cumulative impact.

-Beatings or blunt trauma are the most common form of physical torture.
+Beatings or blunt trauma are the most common form of physical torture reported by about two-thirds of survivors.
 They may be either unsystematic or focused on a specific part of the body, as in falanga (the soles of the feet), repeated strikes against both ears, or shaking the detainee so that their head moves back and forth.
 Often, people are suspended in painful positions such as strappado or upside-down hanging in combination with beatings.
 People may also be subjected to stabbings or puncture wounds, have their nails removed, or body parts amputated.
 Burns are also common, especially cigarette burns, but other instruments are also employed, including hot metal, hot fluids, the sun, or acid.
 Forced ingestion of water, food, or other substances, or injections are also used as torture.
 Electric shocks are often used to torture, especially to avoid other methods that are more likely to leave scars.
 Asphyxiation, of which waterboarding is a form, inflicts torture on the victim by cutting off their air supply.